HilaryB-F/my-library/README.md

 1. Clone or download this repo 💫

-2. Head over to the backend API and follow the installation instructions for the backend 💫
+2. Head over to the backend API [My Library back-end](https://github.com/HilaryB-F/my-library-api) 💫

 3. Install the dependencies in your front-end 💫